-- Undertakings that have the internal capability12 to develop or retail any of the vii. eligible expenditure are excluded from applying for such expenditure. - Undertakings whose principal activities fall under Section A 'Agriculture, viii.
-Forestry and Fishing' of the NACE Rev. 2. - ix.
-Undertakings active in the sector of processing and marketing of agricultural products, in the following cases: - where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned. - where the aid is conditional on being partly or entirely passed on to primary - Undertakings whose principal activities include the manufacturing, processing х. and marketing of tobacco and tobacco products. - xi.
-Public entities: Ministries, Departments, Entities, Authorities, Public Commissions, Public Sector Foundations and similar organisations carrying out a public or regulatory function which does not involve the carrying out of an economic activity, whether or not such organisations are established by law.
-With the exception of commercial Undertakings carrying out exclusively economic activity in direct competition with third parties and in which Government has a controlling interest. - Gambling and Betting Activities. xii. - xiii.
-Investment to achieve the reduction of greenhouse gas emissions from activities listed in Annex I to Directive 2003/87/EC. - xiv.
-Actions resulting in training and mentoring activities. - XV.
-Actions resulting in investment in the decommissioning or the construction of nuclear power stations. - Actions resulting in investment in airport infrastructure unless related to xvi. environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact. - xvii.
-Undertakings engaged in an illegal economic activity. - Applicants whose Total Eligible Cost to Net Assets (total assets minus total xviii. liabilities) ratio is less than 2%. - xix.
-Applicants with negative net assets (total assets minus total liabilities), except for start-ups, who are under 3 years, where the negative net assets do not exceed €120,000.
+- Undertakings whose principal activities fall under Section A 'Agriculture, vii.
+Forestry and Fishing' of the NACE Rev. 2. - Undertakings active in the sector of processing and marketing of agricultural viii. products, in the following cases: - where the amount of the aid is fixed on the basis of the price or quantity of such products purchased from primary producers or put on the market by the undertakings concerned. - where the aid is conditional on being partly or entirely passed on to primary producers. - ix.
+Undertakings whose principal activities include the manufacturing, processing and marketing of tobacco and tobacco products. - Public entities: Ministries, Departments, Entities, Authorities, Public х.
+Commissions, Public Sector Foundations and similar organisations carrying out a public or regulatory function which does not involve the carrying out of an economic activity, whether or not such organisations are established by law.
+With the exception of commercial Undertakings carrying out an exclusively an economic activity in direct competition with third parties and in which Government has a controlling interest. - Gambling and Betting Activities. xi. - xii.
+Investment to achieve the reduction of greenhouse gas emissions from activities listed in Annex I to Directive 2003/87/EC. - xiii.
+Actions resulting in training and mentoring activities. - Actions resulting in investment in the decommissioning or the construction of xiv. nuclear power stations. - XV.
+Actions resulting in investment in airport infrastructure unless related to environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact. - xvi.
+Undertakings engaged in an illegal economic activity. - Applicants whose Total Eligible Cost to Net Assets (total assets minus total xvii. liabilities) ratio is less than 2%. - Applicants with negative net assets (total assets minus total liabilities), except xviii. for start-ups, that are under 3 years, where the negative net assets do not exceed €120,000.